-- Chapter 5, Streams Mechanism, reviews the operation of STREAMS and describes how a Stream is constructed and dismantled. - Chapter 6, Modules, describes the basic STREAMS data structures and the organization of a module. - Chapter 7, Messages, introduces message blocks, read and write system calls, and the message storage pool. - Chapter 8, Message Queues and Service Procedures, discusses put and service procedures, message queueing and basic flow control. - Chapter 9, Drivers, describes STREAMS driver organization and discusses typical driver processing. - Chapter 10, Complete Driver, provides a full implementation of a driver and describes the clone mechanism.
+- Chapter 5, Streams Mechanism, reviews the operation of STREAMS and describes how a Stream is constructed and dismantled. - Chapter 6, Modules, describes the basic STREAMS data structures and the organization of a module. - Chapter 7, Messages, introduces message blocks, read and write system calls, and the message storage pool. - Chapter 8, Message Queues and Service Procedures, discusses put and service procedures, message queueing, and basic flow control. - Chapter 9, Drivers, describes STREAMS driver organization and discusses typical driver processing. - Chapter 10, Complete Driver, provides a full implementation of a driver and describes the clone mechanism. - Chapter 11, Multiplexing, describes the multiplexing facility.